timoxley/cascadify/Readme.md

-# stylify
+# cascadify

-Stylify recursively finds stylesheets, specified by package.json, and ensures they are concatenated in the correct order as per the heirarchy in which they are required.
+Cascadify recursively finds stylesheets, specified by package.json, and ensures they are concatenated in the correct order as per the heirarchy in which they are required.